 For those who would like to participate, we will set up in a very quite place along the swamp and record our Trust The Trail Podcast with you as our guests.

-Kayak, PDF, Paddles are included in this trip.
+Kayak or Canoe, PDF, Paddles are included in this trip.

 IMPORTANT: THE SWAMP HAS NO POTTALBE WATER AND FILTERING SWAMP WATER ISN'T GOING TO WORK.
 YOU MUST BRING ONE GALLON OF DRINKING WATER PER PERSON PER DAY.
 NO EXCEPTIONS.